 What is Bitcoin?

-Simply, Bitcoin is a form of cryptocurrency that’s decentralised, which means it doesn’t belong to the government or any bank.
+Bitcoin is a form of cryptocurrency that’s decentralised, which means it doesn’t belong to the government or any bank.
 Bitcoin’s popularity comes from its high value and the ability to send money anonymously, quickly and often without any fees.

 Although Bitcoin is highly volatile with its value set at £2,727 in September 2017, £14,380 just 3 months later in December and then plummeting back down to £7,836 only a month later in January, the risk has paid off for some people.
 If you invested £30 in Bitcoin back in 2010, then today you’d be a millionaire.
+The current Bitcoin price in January of 2024 stands at over £35,000.

 If you're not very familiar with Bitcoin, we've highlighted some facts you should know about the cryptocurrency.